A minimum of 96 UCAS points

 To offer graduates a leading position in the jobs market, students are given the opportunity to enhance their career prospects by taking additional qualifications during their course of study.
 These could include a range of qualifications such as:

-- or BTEC Level 3 qualification (2 years) at Merit in relevant subject
+- A Levels or BTEC Level 3 qualification at Merit in relevant subject

 - Access to HE Diploma

-- Mature students (aged 21+) will be considered on an individual basis and substantial
+- Mature students (21+) will be considered on an individual basis

 As a Higher Education student you will have two main costs to meet; your tuition fees and living costs.